hww3/finscribe/README.txt

 available here, so that you can make your FinScribe installation a little prettier.

+The easiest way to manage your themes is using the admin interface.
+This will allow you to upload new or updated themes as well as set the active theme.
+The admin interface also allows you to download a copy of the theme so that you can make modifications more easily.

+Also, it's worth noting that you can customize the sidebar that's included with FinScribe, and used by all of the themes.
+The sidebar's content is stored in a document called theme/default/portlet-1, and you can access it by going to your site's index page.
+It will be listed under "P" for "portlet-1.

+* Old theme management technique

+The following material describes the use of themes without using the admin interface.
+Normally it won't be necessary, but it's included here for completeness.

-To install a new theme, simply download the theme file and untar it into your FinScribe/themes directory.
+To install a new theme, simply download the theme file and unzip it into your FinScribe/themes directory.
 Once you've done that, you'll need to set the site.theme preference to the name of the theme you'd like to use.
 To do that, do the following: